Tales of Maui the Demi-God from Moana ~ Legend Stories for Kids

-These are short Legend Tales of the Demi-God Maui Moana.
+These are short Legend Tales of the Demi-God Maui as seen in Moana.
 It is part of our Classic Bedtime Stories for Kids Collection.
 It has been adapted from the Tales of Maui as well as Disney's version of Moana.
 This version is brought to you by Stories to Grow by.

 If you saw Disney’s movie Moana, you know the song “You’re Welcome.”